bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/stringify.md

 #### Example replacer, as an array

-If `replacer` is an array, the array's values indicate the names of the properties in the object that should be included in the resulting JSON string.
+If `replacer` is an array, the array’s values indicate the names of the properties in the object that should be included in the resulting JSON string.

     JSON.stringify(foo, ['week', 'month']);
     // '{"week":45,"month":7}', only keep "week" and "month" properties